kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 - Use *sign in* or *log in* as two words with no hyphen when describing an action (verb usage).
 - Use *sign in* and *sign out* as the preferred terminology for actions involving web-based applications unless it contradicts the user interface.
 - Use *login* as one word only when it's used as a noun, for example, when using *login* to mean a user profile or an identity.
-- Use *log-in* with a hyphen when modifying a noun, for example, when describing a *log-in window* (adjective usage).
+- Use *log-in* with a hyphen only when modifying a noun, for example, when describing a *log-in window* (adjective usage).

 ### Optional steps